Faculty, Staff, and Students

 610F Teachers College

 I am a Professor of Education and Affiliate Professor of Philosophy at the University of Cincinnati.
-I am also President of the John Dewey Society, Co-Editor of the journal, Democracy & Education, and Co-Director of the Center for Hope & Justice Education.
 As a philosopher of education, I use political philosophy to uncover problems in education, analyze educational policy, and envision better alternatives.
 I am especially interested in issues of political agency, educating for democracy, and equity in schools.
+I consider how to best educate citizens, with special attention to addressing current struggles in democracy related to matters of truth, political dissent, polarization, populism, and political hope.

-I have received the University of New Hampshire Outstanding Professor award and the University of Cincinnati Distinguished Teaching and Golden Apple awards.
+I have received the the University of Cincinnati Jack Twyman Award for Service Learning, the Distinguished Teaching Award, and Golden Apple awards.
+At my previous university, I earned the University of New Hampshire Outstanding Professor award.
 I am also the recipient of the American Association of University Women Postdoctoral Research Fellowship and the National Endowment for the Humanities Teaching Development Fellowship.

 Evan Torner